 However, once you have decided the type of person you want to be, your brain is more likely to prompt you to act like that type of person, change the way you act, and help you prove yourself to be your desired type of person.

-Thus, in order to make changes in your habits, you should first establish your identity.
-Once you have established your identity, you should take actions to prove and strengthen your identity.
+Thus, to make changes in your habits, you should first establish your identity.
+Once you have established your identity, you should take action to prove and strengthen your identity.